mahsankhaan/cloud-pak-for-applications/README.md

 ### 2. Understand how to break down our monolithic application

-Here are 5 tightly coupled services:
+There are 5 tightly coupled services:

 1. Admin login
 2. Admin Dashboard